 • vegetable oil

-◊ Peel eggplants.
+◊ Peel eggplants (use exam gloves to protect your hands from stains).
 Chop stem off but keep hat-like top near the stem intact (this helps handling of the eggplants while and after cooking).

 ◊ Put peeled eggplants in a colander with a deep dish under it or put it in the sink.
 Sprinkle salt generously all over the eggplants and let them sweat for 20~ minutes to extract bitterness/toxins and excess liquid.
 This process is called ‘degorging' (it also helps to fry faster and absorb less oil).
 Rinse and pat dry with paper towel.